-Just finished watching my first episode of Kolchak: The Night Stalker (note, the presence of a colon in the title does not mean its a White Wolf product).
+Just finished watching my first episode of Kolchak: The Night Stalker (note, the presence of a colon in the title does not necessarily mean its a White Wolf product).
 I love it – which means thanks to Netflix I’ve had the chance to become a fan of two great old TV series, Doctor Who being the other.

 So, the first episode concerned an immortal or ghostly Jack the Ripper.
 For fun, here’s some stats for the ripper for both Swords and Wizardry and Mystery Men! …